chengfeifan/plotR/README.md

 ![flowchar1](/images/flowchart1.PNG)

 #### flowchart.gv
-To plot the flow char by diagrammeR, when you save the file as the type of `.gv`, you can just previ=ew in `Rstudio`
+To plot the flow char by diagrammeR, when you save the file as the type of `.gv`, you can just preview in `Rstudio`

 ![flowchar1](/images/flowchart1.PNG)